maheshdhoran/fapp/README.md

 # Prediction App

-Simple API to predict whether you will going to buy a car or not using ML on the basis of your Age and Salary coded by- Pratish Varma and Mahesh Dhoran
+Simple API to predict whether you will going to buy a car or not using ML on the basis of your Age and Salary

+Code by- Pratish Varma and Mahesh Dhoran